Can you believe that Easter is almost upon us? I love Easter. It is my favorite holiday even over Christmas.

 With Easter comes candy.
 Maybe not as much as with Halloween, but it can sometimes be a close second.

-So, with lots of candy, comes the need for a candy jar.
+With lots of candy, comes the need for a candy jar.
 That is where this little craft comes into play.
-When you have these jars, the kids no longer have to fight over what candy belongs to who.Make this Easter craft
+When you have these jars, the kids no longer have to fight over which candy belongs to who.Make this Easter craft

 31. Pipe Cleaner Bunnies